 DUMAC is controlled by an eleven-member Board of Directors, comprised of the president and executive vice president of Duke University, the president of DUMAC, the chair of the Duke University Board of Trustees, and seven other members appointed by the Board of Trustees' Executive Committee.
 The seven other members are typically university trustees and/or investment professionals.
 DUMAC operates under a trustee-approved investment policy and has been delegated broad authority in managing the university's investments.

 NEAL F. TRIPLETT is president of DUMAC Inc. He joined DUMAC in July 1999 and started working with public securities and hedged strategies.
 Eventually Mr. Triplett began overseeing DUMAC's hedged strategies investments, and he was appointed president in January 2007.
 Prior to completing business school, Mr. Triplett was a credit officer for the corporate and real estate portfolios at Wachovia Bank.
 Mr. Triplett holds the Chartered Financial Analyst designation.
-(B.A., Duke University; M.B.A., Duke University)
+(A.B., Duke University; M.B.A., Duke University)

 ALICE E. GOULD joined DUMAC in 2004 and oversees DUMAC’s private investment portfolio, which includes venture capital, leveraged buyouts, real estate, and natural resources.
 Previously, she worked as a strategy consultant for technology-oriented businesses.
 Ms. Gould also spent 10 years at IBM, where she managed product development, marketing, and business planning.
 (B.S.E., Duke University; M.B.A., Duke University)